chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 ==================================

 It is strongly recommended to visit `DEM parameters <../../../parameters/dem/dem.html>`_  and `CFD-DEM parameters <../../../parameters/unresolved-cfd-dem/unresolved-cfd-dem.html>`_ for a detailed description on the concepts and physical meanings of the DEM and CFD-DEM parameters.
 This example is an extension of the `Gas-Solid Spouted Bed <../gas-solid-spouted-bed/gas-solid-spouted-bed.html>`_ for a cylindrical geometry.
-The boundary condition and some parameters have been changed accordingly.

 ----------------------------------
 Features